Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy: Models and Methods

-Here, a mass term emerges, which switches signs between the K points and opens a band gap around $\varepsilon = 0$ of size $\Delta_1 = 2 (\mathrm{e}A_0v_\mathrm{F})^2/(\hbar\Omega) = 2\eta^2\hbar \Omega$ \cite{kitagawa_transport_2011}.
-The mass term breaks time-reversal symmetry and occurs due to the explicit breaking of time-reversal symmetry induced by the circularly polarized drive.
-This maps to the well-studied Haldane model \cite{haldane_model_1988,hasan_colloquium_2010} that hosts bands with a finite Chern number and thereby displays a quantum anomalous Hall effect.
-Similarly, at the edges of the first Floquet Brillouin zone at $\varepsilon = \pm\hbar\Omega/2$, a topological band gap of $\Delta_2 = \mathrm{e}A_0v_\mathrm{F} = \eta \hbar \Omega$ is obtained \cite{usaj_irradiated_2014}.
+around $\varepsilon=0$ \cite{kitagawa_transport_2011}.
+This mass term is due to broken time-reversal symmetry as a consequence of the circularly polarized drive and realizes the low-energy structure of the Haldane model \cite{haldane_model_1988,hasan_colloquium_2010}, whose bands carry nonzero Chern numbers and support a quantum anomalous Hall response.
+Similarly, at the boundaries of the first Floquet Brillouin zone, $\varepsilon=\pm\hbar\Omega/2$, resonant hybridization between adjacent Floquet replicas opens a topological gap